 Steph Sievers is a student at The College of New Jersey and a CISabroad Madrid featured blogger!
-She is currently studying in Madrid for the Spring 2017 semester.
+She studied in Madrid for the Spring 2017 semester.

 When my sisters came all the way to Madrid to visit me, I knew I had to do something different, fun, and representative of the culture I have grown to love so much.
 Besides afternoons spent in Retiro Park, shopping on Gran Via, and a beautiful sunset with wine and chips at Templo de Debod, I decided to design my own wine and tapas tour to take them on.
 Near the beginning of our semester abroad, CIS Abroad sanctioned a Wine and Tapas tour for our group, hosted by an extremely knowledgeable and eccentric man.
 It is still one of the best nights we spent in Madrid; we got to see more of the city, get to know our fellow CIS students and our site director Sara better, and familiarize ourselves with both the traditional tapas and new wine creations of Madrid.
 Madrid is quickly becoming one of the most important wine capitals of the world, due to its creative new ways of making wine, so that it may eventually surpass cities like Paris with their traditional but impressive approach.
 For example, our second stop on our CIS tour included a raisin wine, white and sweet and accompanied of course by delicious jamon and breadsticks.